 We empower and support children, program participants, employees, associates and visitors to understand and exercise their rights.
 Victim/survivors in safeguarding or SHEA cases receive support such as medical care, psychosocial support and measures to ensure safety and protection as soon as they raise a concern, and without consideration of the potential outcome of the investigation.
 Experienced and qualified professionals trained on sensitive investigations and a victim/survivor-centred approach undertake our investigations of suspected breaches.
 We refer all reports constituting criminal offences to the relevant authorities, considering the wishes of an adult victim/survivor, the best interest assessment of a child victim/survivor and the safety of all parties.

-» Read Plan International Canada’s Preventing Sexual Harassment, Exploitation and Abuse (PSHEA) Policy to learn more.
+Read Plan International Inc.’s Preventing Sexual Harassment, Exploitation and Abuse (PSHEA) Policy

 For more information

-If you have questions or concerns about children and young people protection at Plan International Canada, we can be reached by email at safeguarding@plancanada.ca or call 1-800-387-1418 ext.
+If you have questions or concerns about children and program participant protection at Plan International Canada, we can be reached by email at safeguarding@plancanada.ca or call 1-800-387-1418 ext.
 201.

-» Read Plan International Canada’s Safeguarding policy on Safeguarding Children and Young People
+Read Plan International Canada’s Safeguarding Policy and Procedures

 Donate now